dwrensha/seer/example/standalone/README.md

-These examples should run successfully without any need for external crates for a MIR-enabled libstd.
+These examples should run successfully without any need for external crates nor for a xargo-built libstd.

 ```
 $ cargo run --bin seer -- example/standalone/base64.rs